National EdD Wales 2026 Application Information

 Information about the National EdD (Wales) Programme

-As part of the Welsh Government’s ongoing commitment to establishing an evidence-informed profession and enhancing opportunities for educators in Wales, the Cabinet Secretary for Education has supported the development of a new bilingual National Education Doctorate (EdD) (Wales).
-Building on the success of the National MA Education (Wales) and the existing strong partnership between Universities in Wales, the National EdD (Wales) will offer a clear progression route for professionals who are keen to build upon the learning and research experience gained in their Masters, by working with academics and research experts across the participating Welsh Universities and with experts internationally.
+As part of the Welsh Government’s ongoing commitment to establishing an evidence-informed profession and enhancing opportunities for educators in Wales, the Cabinet Secretary for Education has supported the development of a new bilingual National Education Doctorate (EdD) (Wales) that was successfully launched in January 2025.
+Building on the National MA Education (Wales) and the existing strong partnership between Universities in Wales, the National EdD (Wales) offers a clear progression route for professionals who are keen to build upon the learning and research experience gained in their Masters, by working with academics and research experts across the participating Welsh Universities and with experts internationally.

 The distinctive features of the programme are:

-2. Bilingual provision –delivery and expertise in both languages is an important feature of the National EdD (Wales) hence promoting scholarship in both languages.
+Bilingual provision – delivery and expertise in both languages is an important feature of the National EdD (Wales) hence promoting scholarship in both languages.

-3. Communities of Practice – a ‘National EdD (Wales) Cohort’ model will create an infrastructure of connected, highly qualified individuals, working at doctoral level, who will be best placed and motivated to help the Welsh system move forward.
-The National EdD (Wales) programme will require national EdD (Wales) students to form their own communities of practice for support and reciprocal engagement during the programme.
+Communities of Practice – a ‘National EdD (Wales) Cohort’ model creates an infrastructure of connected, highly qualified individuals, working at doctoral level, who are best placed and motivated to help the Welsh system move forward.
+The National EdD (Wales) programme requires national EdD (Wales) students to form their own Communities of Practice (CoPs) for support and reciprocal engagement during the programme.

-4. Expertise – leading academics in Wales and international experts will offer clear, consistent, and regular grounded guidance to help students navigate their way successfully through doctoral-level study.
-The collective nature of the expertise available to students on the National EdD (Wales) will go beyond that normally experienced at a single institution.
+Expertise – leading academics in Wales and international experts provide clear, consistent, and regular grounded guidance to help students navigate their way successfully through doctoral-level study.
+The collective nature of the expertise available to students on the National EdD (Wales) goes beyond that normally experienced at a single institution.

-5. Blended Learning – the National EdD (Wales) will ensure that participants benefit from a blended learning approach to maximise flexibility with dedicated supervision throughout their studies.
+Blended Learning – the National EdD (Wales) ensures that participants benefit from a blended learning approach to maximise flexibility with dedicated supervision throughout their studies.
+Distance Learning materials to support online teaching sessions are available via the EWC’s Professional Learning Passport (PLP).

 Applying for the EdD (Wales)